• Home

 The state of the house

 Before you buy your house, you should check the Home Inspection Report.
-This report contains three crucial aspects: a single survey (condition of the property), energy report (energy efficiency rating), and property questionnaire (overview of information).
+This report contains three crucial aspects: a single survey (condition of the property), an energy report (energy efficiency rating), and a property questionnaire (overview of information).

 A qualified surveyor from the Royal Institution of Chartered Surveyors (RICS) will tell you about the overall quality of the house, and the repairs needed if there are any.